 ⦁ Typical basketball court dimensions are approximately 50’x 94’.
 Please note: Court must have a minimum of 1% slope to guarantee water removal.
-Pressure cleaning and power blowing the basketball court to remove dirt, debris, mildew and oil.
+Pressure cleaning and power blowing the basketball court is also necessary to remove dirt, debris, mildew and oil.

-- If the court is bare concrete, it is extremely important that it is acid etched with either muriatic acid or phosphoric acid.
-This will neutralize the alkalotic properties of the concrete and allow the acrylic paint to more readily stick.
+⦁ A bare concrete court must be acid etched with either muriatic acid or phosphoric acid.
+This will neutralize the alkalotic properties of the concrete, and allow the acrylic paint to more readily stick.

-- We than apply (2) coats of Acrylotex, a cementitious paint which has both the properties of cement and acrylics.
+⦁ We then apply (2) coats of Acrylotex, a cementitious paint which has both the properties of cement and acrylics.
 This allows the paint to bond very successfully to the new surface.

-- The lines are then primed and painted using either the high school regulation or NCAA specifications.
+⦁ The lines are then primed and painted using either the high school or NCAA specifications.
 Note: We can also convert your current tennis court to a basketball court.